Dressing Baby

 • Hats and mitts are not recommended while sleeping.
 Hats can slip over baby's face blocking airflow, and mitts are unnecessary and may inhibit baby's cues.

-You can use this chart to help you make an educated guess on how warmly you should dress your baby.
+use this chart to help you make an educated guess on how warmly you should dress your babY:

 GOING OUT IN COOLER WEATHER